tranhunter84/cmpm-121-demo-1/README.md

-This is the starter code project for the `Demo 1` project in CMPM 121, Game Development Patterns, at UC Santa Cruz (fall quarter, 2024).
-Students should incrementally modify this project, tracking their progress with git, to develop an incremental game of their own unique design.
+This is Hunter's Jack-O-Lantern clicker game!

+I changed the background color of the game to be pumpkin orange after being inspired by the "eat the candy" game that has a background color of pink matching its candy theme.